The cosmological Mass Varying Neutrino model in the late universe: Observational constraints on free parameters of flat and non-flat MaVaN and CDM models

-In our analysis, we used the following priors for the parameters\footnote{Neutrino masses $m_\nu$ values are expressed in $\rm eV$ units}.
+In our analysis, we adopted the following priors for the free parameters (see Table~\ref{table:priors}), where the sum of the neutrino masses $\sum m_\nu$ is expressed in units of $\rm eV$ and the Hubble parameter in the present epoch $H_0$ in units of $\rm km~s^{-1}Mpc^{-1}$.

-We sampled the posterior distributions of the MaVaN model parameters using Markov Chain Monte Carlo (MCMC) method via the Cobaya framework \citep{Torrado:2020dgo}.
+The posterior distributions of the parameters for the flat and non-flat MaVaN models and the $\Lambda$CDM model were sampled using the Markov Chain Monte Carlo (MCMC) method via the Cobaya framework. \citep{Torrado:2020dgo}.
 In addition, we applied the PYTHON GETDIST package \citep{Lewis:2019xzd} to create plots and analyze the MCMC results.
-Chain convergence was rigorously validated using the Gelman-Rubin diagnostic, achieving $R-1=0.022636$ and $R-1=0.036264$, for flat and non-flat MaVaN models, respectively, which satisfies the conventional threshold of $R-1 \leq 0.1$ \citep{Gelman:1992} and indicates robust sampling of the target distribution.
-The best-fit model was selected by minimizing the $\chi^2$ statistic, calculated from the discrepancy between theoretical predictions and observational $H(z)$ data.
-Our analysis yielded $\chi^2_{min} = 15.32$ and $\chi^2_{min} = 15.01$ for flat and non-flat MaVaN models, respectively.
-The corresponding reduced values of $\chi^2_{min}$, $\chi^2_{red} = 0.5471$ and $\chi^2_{red} = 0.5559$, for flat and non-flat MaVaN models, respectively, demonstrate reasonable consistency between the MaVaN model and constraints by the $H(z)$ data, without statistically significant tension.
+Chain convergence was rigorously validated using the Gelman-Rubin diagnostic, achieving $R-1=0.0226$, $R-1=0.0362$ and $R-1=0.0151$, for flat MaVaN, non-flat MaVaN and $\Lambda$CDM models, respectively, which satisfies the conventional threshold of $R-1 \leq 0.1$ \citep{Gelman:1992} and indicates robust sampling of the target distribution.